 Heavy monsoon rains in two northern Indian states last week (24-28 July) caused immense damage and left thousands of people homeless.

-Heavy monsoon rains in two northern Indian states last week (24-28 July) caused immense damage and left thousands of people homeless.
+Background: Heavy monsoon rains in two northern Indian states last week (24-28 July) caused immense damage and left thousands of people homeless.
 There's been no official confirmation, but reports from Uttar Pradesh State and Simla, the capital of the hill state of Himachel Pradesh say that hundreds of people have been drowned in floodwaters caused by the deluge.

 ??? swirling waters.
 In some villages, houses have collapsed and complete roofs have been washed away.
 Some villages have been completely submerged.